riastrad/cyberbspace/posts/2026/photopad.md

 # End Result

 It's a simple tool, but it does the thing!
-Full code lives at [riastrad/photopad](https://github.com/riastrad/photopad).
+The full source code lives at [riastrad/photopad](https://github.com/riastrad/photopad).

 Granted it won't scale too well for bigger texts or for anyone using a very large image as a key.
 The cheeky example above isn't too demanding.
 However, when I tested it with the full Project Gutenberg text of Laurence Sterne's [THE LIFE AND OPINIONS OF TRISTRAM SHANDY, GENTLEMAN](https://www.gutenberg.org/cache/epub/1079/pg1079.txt) (1,077,835 characters) using a large image of Géricault's [The Raft of the Medusa](https://en.wikipedia.org/wiki/The_Raft_of_the_Medusa#/media/File:JEAN_LOUIS_TH%C3%89ODORE_G%C3%89RICAULT_-_La_Balsa_de_la_Medusa_(Museo_del_Louvre,_1818-19).jpg) (5,872 x 4,008 pixels, or 23,534,976 keys) it took about 6.5 seconds to encrypt and decrypt.
-I haven't done any more rigorous benchmarking than that and my local machine has decent compute power, so mileage may vary on other machines.
+I haven't done any more rigorous benchmarking than that and my local machine has decent compute power, so mileage most certainly will vary for other machines.

 Of course there are also limitations to using this in the wild.
 For example, if you exchange image keys with someone via a messaging service that applies lossy compression when sending images, then the message will not decrypt properly.
 In order for the shift to work the image that encrypts and the image that decrypts must be a pixel perfect match.

-Also, as I mentioned, I limited this first implementation to only shifting letters that appear in the ASCII range of Unicode.
-When I expanded this I started to run into issues caused (I think) by [composite characters](https://en.wikipedia.org/wiki/Unicode#Precomposed_vis-%C3%A0-vis_composite_characters) and I didn't have a clever way to address this and didn't want to fall too far down that rabbit hole.
+Additionally, and as I mentioned earlier, I limited this first implementation to only shifting letters that appear in the ASCII range of Unicode.
+When I expanded this I started to run into issues caused (I think) by [composite characters colliding with precomposed characters](https://en.wikipedia.org/wiki/Unicode#Precomposed_vis-%C3%A0-vis_composite_characters) and I didn't have a clever way to address this and didn't want to fall too far down that rabbit hole.

-At the end of the day, this was a pretense for getting a chance to work in Go in a more sustained way.
-I was glad to find that the learning curve wasn't as steep as I had expected!
+At the end of the day, this was a pretense for getting a chance to get a bit more comfortable with Go.
+I was glad to find that the learning curve wasn't so steep coming from Node.js.

-I do like the underlying idea of this project, though.
-If I have time and energy some day in the future, I might apply the same thought process to a browser plugin that would allow people to post completely encrypted web pages that are only viewable by those who know which image to use as a key.
+That being said, I do like the underlying idea that guided this project.
+If I have time and energy in the future, I might apply the same approach to a browser plugin.
 The loose idea being something like: the information is publicly listed, but only privately comprehensible.
+In other words, enable website owners to publish completely encrypted web pages that are only decipherable for visitors who know and possess the proper key image.

 For the moment, though, this little CLI will have to suffice.

+[^1]: I don't presume to be the first.
+It's possible this already exists and has a domain specific name I'm not expert enough to recognize.